lavrd/tunnel/README.md

 # Tunnel

-Simple network tunnel (and how to work with Linux TUN interface) as an example.
+Simple network tunnel (and how to work with Linux TUN device) as an example.

 _Tunnel is working on only on Linux or inside Docker containers._